 More and more people around the world are becoming interested in the many benefits of laughter as part of a holistic approach to wellbeing and there seems to be a great deal of discussion and many ideas and misunderstandings about what Laughter Yoga actually is.

-In this ‘Ultimate Guide to Laughter Yoga’ I’ll be sharing with you the science, philosophies, principles and techniques that make Laughter Yoga such an effective and all inclusive practice.
+In this ‘Ultimate Guide to Laughter Yoga’ I’ll be sharing with you the science, philosophies, principles and techniques that make unconditional laughter such an effective and all inclusive practice.

-My aim is to simply explain what Laughter Yoga is and to encourage those who feel drawn to Laughter Yoga as a practice for achieving sustainable health and wellbeing benefits, to take the next step on this most joyful of journeys.
+My aim is to simply explain what Laughter Yoga is and to encourage those who feel drawn to laughter as a practice for achieving sustainable health and wellbeing benefits, to take the next step on this most joyful of journeys.

 What is Laughter Yoga?